bitlayer-org/bitlayer-org.github.io/docs/Learn/Terms/terms-of-service.md

 ## 20. Risk Factors
 Users should be aware of the following risks associated with using Bitlayer’s Services.
 These risks are not exhaustive, and users are encouraged to conduct their own due diligence before using Bitlayer’s Services.

-1. **Blockchain and Smart Contract Risks**: Bitlayer’s Services support integration with blockchain networks and smart contracts, which may rely on third-party oracles.
+（1）**Blockchain and Smart Contract Risks**: Bitlayer’s Services support integration with blockchain networks and smart contracts, which may rely on third-party oracles.
 The security and reliability of external oracles are not guaranteed by Bitlayer, and users should conduct their own due diligence before relying on such data sources.
 Bitlayer’s Services are intended for use with blockchain networks and smart contracts, which are inherently risky and subject to bugs, hacks, or unforeseen technical issues.
 Bitlayer does not guarantee the security or reliability of any blockchain or smart contract utilizing third-party oracle data.

-2. **System and Network Vulnerabilities**: While Bitlayer implements security measures, no online platform is entirely secure.
+（2）**System and Network Vulnerabilities**: While Bitlayer implements security measures, no online platform is entirely secure.
 Users accept the risks associated with cyber attacks, data breaches, or network disruptions that could compromise data integrity or access to Bitlayer’s Services.

-3. **Legal and Regulatory Risks**: Blockchain and cryptocurrency regulations are evolving, and Bitlayer’s Services may be subject to changing laws.
+（3）**Legal and Regulatory Risks**: Blockchain and cryptocurrency regulations are evolving, and Bitlayer’s Services may be subject to changing laws.
 Bitlayer disclaims responsibility for compliance with laws applicable to user locations and may discontinue or alter Services in response to regulatory changes.

-4. **Operational Risks**: Bitlayer’s Services may be affected by operational issues such as maintenance, outages, or service interruptions.
+（4）**Operational Risks**: Bitlayer’s Services may be affected by operational issues such as maintenance, outages, or service interruptions.
 Bitlayer endeavors to minimize disruptions but cannot guarantee continuous uptime.

 ## 21. Miscellaneous Provisions
 These Terms constitute the entire agreement between Bitlayer and the user, superseding any prior agreements.
 If any provision is found invalid, the remaining provisions will continue in effect.
 Bitlayer’s failure to enforce any provision shall not constitute a waiver of its rights.